How to MIG Weld Stainless to Mild Steel: Step by Step

 To avoid this problem, it would be best to:

-- Insert a thin nickel sheet between the metals and the copper chill bar.
+- Insert a thin nickel sheet between the workpieces and the chill bar.

-- Use a grooved copper chill bar or
+- Use a grooved copper chill bar to avoid contact under the joint or

 - Use an aluminum chill bar.

-If you weld thick metals without a root joint, you can place chill bars on the metals right next to the joint’s heat-affected zone (HAZ).
+If possible, you can also place chill bars on the metals right next to the joint’s heat-affected zone (HAZ).
 The HAZ is the area next to the joint that gets affected by the welding heat.

 8. Set the correct voltage and wire speed

 The stainless component wants the lowest amount of heat to avoid numerous defects.
-Furthermore, the mild steel part also needs low heat, or else it will contaminate the weld metal with excessive carbon.
+Furthermore, the mild steel part also needs low heat, to avoid contaminating the weld metal with carbon.

 To control the heat, you want to set a low amperage that will properly melt the stainless wire and lightly fuse with both metals.